Mom Chooses To Keep Three Family Dogs Despite Her Son's Allergy To Pet Dander

 This situation raises questions about parental identity and the sacrifices made for one's children versus beloved pets.

-OP is making all necessary accommodations to make sure her son is healthy.
+OP is making all necessary accommodations to ensure her son is healthy.

 It's not easy to abandon your dogs after 8 years together.

-Research from the Journal of Family Psychology shows that decisions around family dynamics are often influenced by emotional attachment rather than purely rational considerations.
+Research from the Journal of Family Psychology shows that decisions regarding family dynamics are often influenced by emotional attachment rather than purely rational considerations.

 In this case, the mother's decision may stem from a desire to maintain the familial structure that includes the dogs, which can be seen as part of the family unit.